PARC-Robotics/documentation/docs/phase2-instructions/index.md

 <!-- ***

 !!! note
-    Phase 2 instructions are **currently locked** and would be available by May 28th 2021! -->
+    Phase 2 instructions are **currently locked** and would be available by July 1st 2022! -->

-Welcome to Phase 2 of the PARC Engineers League Competition 2021.
+Welcome to Phase 2 of the PARC Engineers League Competition 2022.
 You are here because you qualified from the phase 1 of the competition.
 Congratulations!

 In this Phase, teams will improve and adapt their Phase 1 solutions for deployment on a physical robot to successfully complete the delivery task.
 Specifically, teams are required to develop and test their software iteratively in simulation and on the physical robot (remotely).